Libyan rebels say they attack town south of Tripoli

-AL-QAWALISH, Libya Libyan rebel fighters are fighting forces loyal to Muammar Gaddafi for control of Garyan, a town 80 km south of the capital, a rebel fighter told Reuters on Sunday.
+AL-QAWALISH, Libya Libyan rebel fighters are fighting forces loyal to Muammar Gaddafi for control of Garyan, a town 80 km (50 miles) south of the capital, a rebel fighter told Reuters on Sunday.

-"We entered it (Garyan) today," the fighter told Reuters as he drove towards the town.
+"We entered it (Garyan) today," the fighter told Reuters as he drove toward the town.
 "We control 70 percent of Garyan.
 There is still fighting taking place at the moment."

 A spokesman for Gaddafi's government said earlier on Sunday Garyan was still under Tripoli's control.
 It was not immediately possible to verify the rebels' account.